10/28/2009

 Love and money in the internet age

 John Elias (John Light) has a brilliant new concept for the internet in the booming late 1990s.
-He’s a bright college student (Sanford, Oxford) and he’s scared but determined to make this work, even though he really knows nothing about business.
+He’s a bright college student and he’s scared but determined to make this work, even though he really knows nothing about business.
 His realistic father (Peter Coyote), a successful business man, discourages Peter because he feels the young man isn’t ready for this.
 His college professor Ben Fisher (Paul Reiser) gives him some encouragement.

 John’s seed capital comes from the crazy, crusty old cowboy Tom Walker (Hal Holbrook) with a weird sense of humor.